1111darshan/1111darsh/documents/notes/kubernetes.md

 ### Feature do orchestration
 - `Hign availability` or no downtime
 - `scalability` or high perfomance
-- `Dusaster recovery` - backup and restore
+- `Disaster recovery` - backup and restore

 ## Main K8s Components